nan0/cockpit/README.md

   - To open task scheduler : win + r / taskschd.msc
   - The task is visible in the "Display active tasks" dection
 - Incoming / Outgoing port 8765 open in windows firewall
 - nansp user is automatically connected

+## Broadlink configuration
+ - Using the [repo's](https://github.com/mjg59/python-broadlink) doc works fine
+ - Connect the broadlink to the wifi network with the Android app
+ - / ! \ Unlock the RM3 from the app, otherwise the auth() function will not work.
+Toggle the related switch in the device properties
+ - Follow the documenttion to learn and discover devices

 ## Web sockets events:
 | Command     | Description              |